Deutsch Intern

 Knowledge dimension of the HybrIDD course

-Under the knowledge dimensions, we summarize characteristics in the context of which design decisions on teaching formats, teaching-learning objectives, learning content and learning times and for the HybrIDD room are made.
+We understand the knowledge dimension to include characteristics that shape the design decisions on teaching formats, teaching-learning objectives, learning content and learning times in a hybrid course.

 • We understand teaching-learning objectives as didactic goals that can be geared towards the acquisition of knowledge, skills or attitudes.

-• Teaching formats include lectures, seminars and tutorials, each of which has specific structural characteristics: While seminars are characterized as discursive and exercises as practical, lectures are suitable for introducing a large number of students to a subject area.
+• Teaching formats include lectures, seminars and trainings, each of which has specific structural characteristics: While seminars are characterized as discursive and trainings as practical, lectures are suitable for introducing a large number of students to a subject area.

 • In addition, it must be determined what is to be learned.
-To this end, knowledge must be prepared, structured and sequenced and made available to students as learning content
+To this end, knowledge must be prepared, structured, sequenced and made available to students as learning content

 • Finally, learning time must be taken into account.
-By this we mean, on the one hand, the time scheduled by teachers for certain activities.
-On the other hand, we also understand it as the time experienced subjectively differently by individual students.
+By this we mean, on the one hand, the time scheduled by lecturers for certain activities.
+On the other hand, we also understand that time experienced subjectively differently by individual students.

 "Under the conditions of a hybrid-flexible organization of teaching and learning processes, professional action in [teaching] places great demands on situational action, but also on planning knowledge [...], which is particularly important for anticipating unforeseen events."

 • On the one hand, synchronous-hybrid teaching-learning settings require good didactic planning.
 After all, it is not only decisions on teaching formats, teaching-learning objectives or learning content that need to be made.
-It is also important to think carefully about how much interaction should be implemented in the synchronous-hybrid teaching-learning settings and which methods and social forms should be implemented translocally (i.e. jointly by online and on-site participants).
-Plan templates (see “Materials for further use” below) can help with the detailed planning of individual sessions.
-On the other hand, a certain methodological and didactic flexibility is required to be able to respond to unforeseen circumstances.
-In synchronous-hybrid teaching-learning settings in particular, where students can decide from session to session how they want to participate (online or on-site), the proportion of on-site or online participants can change from session to session.
+It is also important to think carefully about how much interaction should be implemented in the synchronous-hybrid teaching-learning settings and which methods and social forms should be implemented translocally (i.e. jointly by online and on site participants).
+Reflexive questions (see “Materials for further use” below) can help with the detailed planning of individual sessions.
+On the other hand, a certain methodical and didactic flexibility is required to be able to respond to unforeseen circumstances.
+In synchronous-hybrid teaching-learning settings in particular, where students can decide from session to session how they want to participate (online or on site), the proportion of on-site or online participants can change from session to session.
 This in turn has an impact on didactic (im)possibilities, such as the implementation of group work, if only one person participates online.
-In this case, we recommend checking the respective participation mode (online or on-site) before each session (see also “Materials for further use”).
+In this case, we recommend checking the respective participation mode (online or on site) before each session (see also “Materials for further use”).

-• As the hybrid implementation of courses is often unfamiliar to students at first, an introduction is required, for example in the form of training (see social setting), in the course of which the “pitfalls” and advantages of synchronous-hybrid teaching-learning settings are discussed.
-When navigating through a synchronous-hybrid teaching-learning setting, it also helps students if the individual sessions follow a similar structure (e.g. always a welcome, then input, then group work, etc.) and “public didactics” is used overall, i.e. didactic decisions are justified.
+• As the hybrid implementation of courses is often unfamiliar to students at first, an introduction is required, for example in the form of training (see social setting), in the course of which the “downfalls” and advantages of synchronous-hybrid teaching-learning settings are discussed.
+When navigating through a synchronous-hybrid teaching-learning setting, it also helps students if the individual sessions follow a similar structure (e.g. always a welcome, then input, then group work, etc.) and “public didactics” is used overall, i.e. didactic decisions are justified by the lecturer.

-From teachers for teachers: Tips for designing synchronous-hybrid teaching-learning settings
+From lecturers for lecturers: Tips for designing synchronous-hybrid teaching-learning settings

-We asked teachers at the Professorship of Adult and Continuing Education what recommendations they would give other lecturers on the didactic and methodological design of synchronous-hybrid teaching and learning settings:
+We asked lecturers at the Professorship of Adult and Continuing Education what recommendations they would give other lecturers on the didactic and methodical design of synchronous-hybrid teaching and learning settings.
+This is what they answered:

-In addition, however, teachers must also make didactically motivated decisions that relate specifically to the hybrid delivery of the course.
-We have developed the following reflection questions
+In addition to the detailed planning of the lessons (planning of learning objectives, learning content, etc.), lecturers must make additional didactically motivated decisions that relate specifically to the hybrid delivery of the course.
+We have developed the following reflection questions to help with the planning:

-Objective What is the purpose of a hybrid course? (e.g. promotion of internationality)
+Objectives What is the purpose of the hybrid delivery of the course? (e.g. creating access for care-working and chronically ill students or the promotion of internationality)

-Time conception How often and for how long (once, several times or over the entire semester) should the hybrid course be held?
+Schedule How often and for how long (once, several times or over the entire semester) should the course be delivered in a hybrid mode?

 Course size and composition of participants How many students will take part in total, how many online and how many on site?

 Persons involved Will I be teaching alone or in tandem with a colleague?
-Is there someone who will support me with the media equipment?
+Is there someone who will support me with the media equipment (e.g. a student assistant)?

 Places From where do the participants (students, lecturers or external experts) take part? (e.g. from home, from another university, from abroad, etc.)?